B1 vertical selection

 For this is not just a mystery, it is also a moral tale, with sixty years of elapsed time and purposeful disinformation creating a very different version of the last years of Jackson Pollock’s life.
 The facts surrounding the highly publicized death of Jackson Pollock are clear.
 Yet the unknown truth about what he had been doing in the last few years, and especially the last months before his death, is shrouded in clouds of dissent, jealousy, and even ignorance.
 It is true that this notorious artist was operating on his own rebellious and sometimes self-destructive course.
 But was he painting?
 The widow claims he was not.
 Friends say he was.
 The newspapers of the day and subsequent books all agree that he had separated from his wife, and had a new love interest in his life.
 Could this have been the reason for a surge of inspiration and the impetus for a creative burst?
 Many questions may be forever unanswered, but the truth that lay behind the work that he created will stretch the limits of the imagination.

 Does it make sense that an artist, who was frequently described as “driven”, would abandon the work he loved?
 Doesn’t it seem just as possible that he had been deliberately withholding work from his estranged wife, and from the art world that he felt didn’t appreciate him?
 Who were his known associates, and what did they have to say about his work?
-Clyfford Still was one.
+Clyfford Still was one of those friends.

 The following passages from Stephen Naifeh and Gregory Smith’s Pulitzer Prize-winning biography of Jackson Pollock depict the influence that Still had over Pollock during a particularly challenging time in Pollock’s life.
 (1952)